gwmodeling/challenge/submissions/team_Mirkwood/readme.md

 ## Estimation of effort

-Please provide an (rough) estimate of the time it took to develop the models (e.g., read in data, pick a model structure, etcetera) and calibrate the parameters (if any).
-If possible, please also state the computational resources that were required.

 | Location    | Development time (hrs) | Calibration time (s)                | Total time (hrs) |
 |-------------|------------------------|-----------------------------------  |------------------|